 The resolution proposes an interim study to evaluate the feasibility and benefits of establishing licensed freestanding birth centers in Nebraska.
 The study aims to assess how these centers can enhance maternal health outcomes, improve access to care, and provide safe, cost-effective options for low-risk pregnancies.
 Key areas of focus will include reviewing current state regulations and licensure requirements, analyzing access to perinatal care in rural and low-income areas, and examining regulatory models from other states.
 Additionally, the study will investigate the impact of birth centers on maternal and child health, patient satisfaction, and overall healthcare costs.

-The Health and Human Services Committee of the Nebraska Legislature will conduct the study, engaging with families, healthcare providers, public health experts, and community organizations to gather insights on the viability of birth centers within the state's maternal healthcare framework.
-Upon completion, the committee is tasked with reporting its findings and recommendations to the Legislative Council or the Legislature, contributing to informed decision-making regarding maternal healthcare policies in Nebraska.
+The Health and Human Services Committee of the Nebraska Legislature is tasked with conducting this study, which will involve consultations with families, healthcare providers, public health experts, and community organizations.
+Upon completion, the committee is required to report its findings and recommendations to the Legislative Council or the Legislature, thereby contributing to the discussion on improving Nebraska's maternal healthcare infrastructure.